 The long-term impacts of not receiving allied health services are well documented, ranging from poor literacy and numeracy development to long-term unemployment, social isolation,

 increase morbidity associated with disability and long-term poor health and economic outcomes.

 The current healthcare system in Australia is particularly inaccessible by people living in rural and remote areas.

 These regions suffer from a severe deficit of allied health services such as speech pathology and occupational therapy, which enable people to participate in society better.
-Even though these families constitute 30% of the Australian population, only 4.5% of speech pathology practitioners provide service to them.
-Families report travelling long distances, extensive waiting times and workforce shortages resulting in difficulties accessing therapy and high levels of unmet need.
+Even though rural and remote people constitute 30% of the Australian population, only 4.5% of speech pathology practitioners provide service to them.
+They report travelling long distances, extensive waiting times and workforce shortages resulting in difficulties accessing therapy and high levels of unmet need.